 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, Life Storage, Inc. reported total carbon emissions of approximately 33,029,000 kg CO2e in the US.
-This figure includes 5,817,000 kg CO2e from Scope 1 emissions and 27,212,000 kg CO2e from Scope 2 emissions.
+In 2020, Life Storage, Inc. reported total emissions of approximately 33,029,000 kg CO2e in the US.
+This figure includes Scope 1 emissions of about 5,817,000 kg CO2e and Scope 2 emissions of approximately 27,212,000 kg CO2e.
 The company has not disclosed any Scope 3 emissions data.
-Comparatively, in 2019, Life Storage, Inc. recorded total emissions of about 41,908,000 kg CO2e in the US, with Scope 1 emissions at 6,764,000 kg CO2e and Scope 2 emissions at 35,145,000 kg CO2e.
+Comparatively, in 2019, Life Storage, Inc. recorded total emissions of around 41,908,000 kg CO2e in the US, with Scope 1 emissions at about 6,764,000 kg CO2e and Scope 2 emissions at approximately 35,145,000 kg CO2e.
 This indicates a reduction in total emissions from 2019 to 2020.
-Despite these figures, Life Storage, Inc. has not set any specific reduction targets or initiatives, nor have they committed to any climate pledges.
-The emissions data is cascaded from their corporate family, with performance sources attributed directly to Life Storage, Inc. and data from Extra Space Storage Inc. influencing their reporting.
-Overall, while Life Storage, Inc. has shown a decrease in emissions, the absence of formal reduction targets highlights an area for potential improvement in their climate commitments.
+Despite these figures, Life Storage, Inc. has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
+The company is a current subsidiary of Extra Space Storage Inc., which may influence its emissions reporting and climate strategies.
+Overall, while Life Storage, Inc. has shown a decrease in emissions, further commitments and transparency regarding climate initiatives would enhance its sustainability profile.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.